munib2002/anime-downloader/README.md

 ```=>``` Wait for it to download links
 ```=>``` Make sure IDM is running
 ```=>``` After its finished, run ```python main.py``` to start the downloads, the downloads will be saved to E:\Anime\\```{name}```

+#### There Probably will be alot of bugs, i havent tested everything, so if u find any, let me know